Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-pandas.md

 ## Cleaning and sorting data

 One of the reasons Pandas is so popular is that DataFrame includes numerous methods for cleaning data.
-For example, the `drop_duplicates()` method removes duplicate rows from a DataFrame, which is often a precursor to using it to train a machine-learning model:
+For example, the `drop_duplicates()` method removes duplicate rows from a DataFrame, which is often a precursor to training a machine-learning model:

 ```python
 df = df.drop_duplicates()